McMatty/McMatty.github.io/_posts/2019-10-07-Attacking-with-nuget.md

 So nuget feeds are vulnerable to name collisions where the closest source will always be checked first.
 If this source is nuget.org an attacker can create a package on this public feed and have it pulled before a private feed as long as the attacker knows the package name and versions.
 This package will also be signed by nuget.org.

+A condition for this is a project will need to be using two feeds nuget.org and another slower feed.
+So any feed hosted locally or on the internal network should not be suspectiable to this issue.

 So a real world example of this is MyGet.org hosting a private package - given I know the version and name I can create a match package on nuget.org given it doesn't already exist.
 Now I am relying on the order of feeds resolving - nuget.org is hosted on Azure and mirrored in the different regions MyGet.org is not - nuget.org wins the race and my package is pulled first.
 </p>